-SWFPut provides a flash video player for posts and pages, and a widget, and optional HTML5 video fallback.
+SWFPut provides a video players for posts and pages and widget areas, as both flash and HTML5 video.

-SWFPut is installed through the WordPress administrative interface.
+Preferably, install SWFPut from the WordPress Plugin Repository through the WordPress administrative interface.

 Log in at your WordPress site